urbanjost/M_anything/README.md

   instead for input parameters.
 Future versions of Fortran are planned to allow for templating as another alternative.

-    anyinteger_to_string    convert integer parameter of any kind to string anyscalar_to_int64      convert integer parameter of any kind to 64-bit integer anyscalar_to_real       convert integer or real parameter of any kind to real anyscalar_to_real128    convert integer or real parameter of any kind to real128 anyscalar_to_double     convert integer or real parameter of any kind to doubleprecision anything_to_bytes       convert anything to bytes
+    anyscalar_to_string     convert intrinsic types to a a string anyscalar_to_int64      convert integer parameter of any kind to 64-bit integer anyscalar_to_real       convert integer or real parameter of any kind to real anyscalar_to_real128    convert integer or real parameter of any kind to real128 anyscalar_to_double     convert integer or real parameter of any kind to doubleprecision anyinteger_to_string    convert integer parameter of any kind to string anything_to_bytes       convert anything to bytes
     empty                   create an empty array